As we have seen, pairs provide a primitive “glue” that we can use to

 Frame transformation is also the key to defining means of combining two or more

-procedure, for example, takes two painters,
+painters.
+The beside procedure, for example, takes two painters,

 transforms them to paint in the left and right halves of an argument frame